zqlnt/todolistprototype/README.md

 - **Scalability**: Easy integration with external services and caching
 - **Type Safety**: Pydantic models ensure data validation
 - **Performance**: One of the fastest Python frameworks available
+- **Merge Compatibility**: Session middleware support for seamless integration with other repositories

 ## Project Structure